 Thank you, Knoxville!
-I was a runner up in the “Best Chiropractor” category of Metro Pulse’s Best of Knoxville 2013 poll.
-I appreciate everyone’s vote!!
+I have been a runner up in the “Best Chiropractor” category of Metro Pulse’s Best of Knoxville 2013 AND 2014 polls.
+I appreciate everyone’s votes both years!!

 To see the article online, go to this website:

 We throw this word around sometimes, but what does it really mean?
 What do we mean when we use it?
 There are many definitions.
 I feel like our culture focuses purely on the physical aspect of health and defines a person as healthy if they have no named diseases and are not experiencing any symptoms.
 But is that really health?

 In chiropractic, we define health as the ability to adapt to your internal and external environments.
 A great example of that is food poisoning – if you eat food that has gone bad and then you vomit, are you sick?
 The answer is no!
 Vomiting is the appropriate response by the body to remove poison as quickly as possible once it is identified.

 The World Health Organization has a fantastic definition of health: Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 (Preamble to the Constitution of the World Health Organization as adopted by the International Health Conference, New York, 19 June – 22 July 1946; signed on 22 July 1946 by the representatives of 61 States (Official Records of the World Health Organization, no. 2, p.
 100) and entered into force on 7 April 1948.
 The definition has not been amended since 1948.)